Torn between a luxury hybrid or a super science-backed all-foam? This DreamCloud Premier vs. Nolah comparison should help you find your dream bed.

 Comparing Sinkage and Bounce

-Both products should produce a gentle cradle with body-conforming pressure relief.
-Both should provide a fairly quick response, though the memory foam of the DreamCloud may take a little longer to reshape.
+Both products should produce a deeper hug with body-conforming pressure relief.
+Both should provide a fairly quick response, though the memory foam of the DreamCloud Premier may take a little longer to reshape.
 Because of the coils, it should produce more bounce as compared to the minimal bounce provided by the all-foam option.

 Comparing Motion Transfer